open-metadata/docs-collate/content/connectors/database/salesforce/index.md

 - **Salesforce Domain**: When connecting to Salesforce, you can specify the domain to use for accessing the platform.
 The common domains include `login` and `test`, and you can also utilize Salesforce My Domain.
 By default, the domain `login` is used for accessing Salesforce.

+**SSL Configuration**

+In order to integrate SSL in the Metadata Ingestion Config, the user will have to add the SSL config under sslConfig which is placed in the source.

-{% partial file="/connectors/database/advanced-configuration.md" /%}
+{% partial file="/v1.5/connectors/database/advanced-configuration.md" /%}

 {% /extraContent %}

-{% partial file="/connectors/test-connection.md" /%}
+{% partial file="/v1.5/connectors/test-connection.md" /%}

-{% partial file="/connectors/database/configure-ingestion.md" /%}
+{% partial file="/v1.5/connectors/database/configure-ingestion.md" /%}

-{% partial file="/connectors/ingestion-schedule-and-deploy.md" /%}
+{% partial file="/v1.5/connectors/ingestion-schedule-and-deploy.md" /%}

 {% /stepsContainer %}

+## Securing Salesforce Connection with SSL in OpenMetadata

+To establish secure connections between OpenMetadata and Salesforce, navigate to the `Advanced Config` section.
+Here, you can provide the CA certificate used for SSL validation by specifying the `caCertificate`.
+Alternatively, if both client and server require mutual authentication, you'll need to use all three parameters: `ssl_key`, `ssl_cert`, and `ssl_ca`.
+In this case, `ssl_cert` is used for the client’s SSL certificate, `ssl_key` for the private key associated with the SSL certificate, and `ssl_ca` for the CA certificate to validate the server’s certificate.

+{% image
+  src="/images/v1.5/connectors/ssl_connection.png"
+  alt="SSL Configuration"
+  height="450px"
+  caption="SSL Configuration" /%}

-{% partial file="/connectors/troubleshooting.md" /%}
+{% partial file="/v1.5/connectors/troubleshooting.md" /%}

-{% partial file="/connectors/database/related.md" /%}
+{% partial file="/v1.5/connectors/database/related.md" /%}